Having a hard time deciding between Epcot and Animal Kingdom?

 Rose & Crown Pub & Dining Room (8/10)

 Rose & Crown is an English pub-style restaurant in the UK Pavilion.
 The menu is full of English pub classics.
 Shepherd’s pie, bangers & mash, fish & chips- it’s all here and it’s all good.
-The Welsh Pub Burger served here is also one of my favorite Disney World burgers.
+In addition to an excellent menu, Rose & Crown also has a great view of the Epcot Forever fireworks show.

 Epcot Quick-Service Restaurants (10/10)